Code-Institute-Submissions/Musician-Website/README.md

 8. W3C Markup Validation Service Used to run all html and css code thru a validation process looking for errors. https://validator.w3.org/ https://jigsaw.w3.org/css-validator/validator

 ## Testing
+Testing was conducted during this project to fix bugs and ensure the website worked as per user stories specifications.
+Below I outlined most of what I did below for documentation purposes.

+### Code Validators
-1. I have validated all HTML files and CSS using online validation sites cited below.
+I have validated all HTML files and CSS using online validation sites cited below.
     *  #### HTML - [W3C HTML Validator](https://validator.w3.org/)
     *  #### CSS - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)

+### Responsive Design Testing
-2. http://ami.responsivedesign.is/ has been used to see how the site performs on different view port sized devices.
+1. http://ami.responsivedesign.is/ has been used to see how the site performs on different view port sized devices.

-3. Desktop
+2. Chrome DevTools was used to manually test for the various mobile viewport sizes.

+### Browser Compatibility
 Google Chrome, Internet Edge & Mozilla Firefox browsers; all pages, links on those pages, and footer icon links perform well on all viewport sizes.

-4. Mobile
-Chrome DevTools was used to test for the various mobile viewport sizes.

-5. Booking Form
+### Booking Form Testing
+I tested the booking form on Google Chrome, Internet Edge & Mozilla Firefox and safari browsers.
+One issue I had was with the date input.
+Not all browsers recognise the date input type.
+I had to change this to input type to = 'text' and I added some custom javascript so the text input field behaved as a date input.

+To test the Booking Form;
 * Go to Bookings page
 * Try to submit the form without a correct syntax e-mail address and you will get an error message requesting a proper e-mail address be entered.
 * Trying to submit the form with any empty fields will also give you a "Please fill out this field" message.
 * When you do hit the Submit button, the code-institute form dump page will load showing the details of info submitted from the form.

 ## Deployment
 Joe Bloggs Music was developed using Gitpod, and all commits were pushed to Github using Git.
+In order to get the application ready for deployment I followed these steps:

 1. I uploaded all files to my Github repository located at this url; https://github.com/Daniel-Slattery/Musician-Website which is for this individual project.

-2. To publish the project to see it working as a live website, I published the master branch of my Github repository using Github Pages.
+2. To publish the project to see it working as a live website, I then went into the Settings on my respository, scrolled down to the heading, GitHub Pages.
+Under the Source setting, I used the drop-down menu to select master branch as a publishing source and saved it.
+Refreshed the github page, and you are then given a url where your page is published;
-Web site is published at https://daniel-slattery.github.io/Musician-Website/
+Your site is published at https://daniel-slattery.github.io/Musician-Website/

+3. To run this code on your local machine, you would go to my respository at https://github.com/Daniel-Slattery/Musician-Website and on the home page on the right hand side just above all the files, you will see a green button that says, "Clone or download", this button will give you options to clone with HTTPS, open in desktop or download as a zip file.
+To continue with cloning, you would;
+    * Open Git Bash
+    * Change the current working directory to the location where you want the cloned directory to be made.
+    * Type git clone, and then paste this URL; https://github.com/Daniel-Slattery/Musician-Website.git Press Enter.
+Your local clone will be created.
+For more information about the above process; https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository

 ## Credits